Arjun-G-Ravi/AI-Notes/01_Machine Learning/02_Optimisation Algorithms/01_Gradient Descent.md

 ![Alt text](image.png)

 Linear regression for 1 dimension has a closed form solution.
 That means that gradient descent is not needed to solve this specific type of problem.
-We can use linear algebra techniques to find w* and b*.
+We can use basic algebraic techniques to find w* and b*.
 However, for illustration purposes, linear regression is a perfect problem to explain gradient descent.

 ## Terms
 - Epoch: Training of the whole dataset once on a model constitutes an epoch
 - Learning Rate (lr): It refers to the size of one update.
 Bigger lr leads to faster convergence, but risks overshooting.
 - Parameter: The variables that changes (gets updated) during training.
 Eg: Weights, Biases
 - Hyperparameter: The variables that are initially set, and is not changed throughout the training process.
-Eg: num_epochs, learning rate, etc.
+Eg: num_epochs, learning rate, batch size, etc.

 ## Working of Gradient Descent
     (1) Let our model be  f(x) = w.x + b